MICRA Caps Don’t Apply to Elder & Dependent Abuse Cases

 What this Case Means for Nursing Home Abuse

-This case, and several other cases, show that if a person’s injury or death is caused by ordinary and not professional negligence, then the MICRA cap does not apply.
+This case, and several other cases, show that if a person’s injury or death is caused by reckless neglect or ordinary and not professional negligence, then the MICRA cap does not apply.
 This is also true when an unlicensed healthcare provider or entity causes injuries or death, in part or completely.

 Instead, provisions from the Elder Abuse Act apply, giving nursing home patients more legal protection and rights.
 Nursing home residents who prove their elder abuse cases are not subject to award limitations on their damages.
 Reasonable compensation for elder abuse can far exceed $250,000 in damages.
 This allows elder abuse victims and their families to be fairly compensated for their injuries and acts as a deterrent for abuse in the future.